ChaeSangJung/cheflix/README.md

 Try it on [netlify](https://clever-boyd-7aff23.netlify.app/#/)

 # add late:
+- [ ] hooks refactoring all containers.js and searchContainers.js
 - [ ] Now playing : with swiper
 - [ ] Upcoming, Top Rated (TV), Popular (TV, X), Airing Today (TV) : list more page with infinite scrolling
+- [ ] Upcoming, Top Rated (TV), Popular (TV, X), Airing Today (TV) : slect one add a list more button
 - [ ] seasons and creators pop-up (use useEffect with dependency, ex) if pop-up btn click, state isVisible replaces true or false, setting dependency is isVisible )
 - [ ] search bar with redux